John Fluevog

 John Fluevog (born May 15, 1948) is a Canadian shoe designer and businessperson.
-In 1970, he and a co-worker Peter Fox began their own shoe store in Vancouver.
-The shoes are described as "progressive, art deco" inspired.
-The company claims that the shoes are designed in Vancouver, and manufactured in Portugal, Brazil, Peru, China and Vietnam according to the company's website.
+In 1970, he and co-worker Peter Fox began their own shoe store in Vancouver.
+The shoes are described as "progressive, Art Deco inspired".
+The shoes are designed in Vancouver, and manufactured in Portugal, Brazil, Peru, China and Vietnam, according to the company's website.
 The shoes often include messages engraved into the soles, the most famous being from The 7th Heaven Family, whose Angel Soles read: Resists alkali, water, acid, fatigue and Satan.

-Career
+History

 Born and raised in Vancouver, British Columbia, Canada, Fluevog spent much of his youth at his father's drive-in ice cream parlour.
 During this time, he developed a passion for cars, which in turn has provided inspiration for many of his shoe designs.

 He began his career working for Sheppard's Shoes in Vancouver.
 In 1970, he joined forces with Peter Fox to start their own shoe store in Vancouver's Gastown.
 The partnership, known as "Fox and Fluevog", lasted over ten years before the two split in 1981.
 In 1985, Fluevog opened his own store in Seattle.

 During the 1980s, Fluevog store was the first to import Dr. Martens shoes into North America.
 By the 1990s, Fluevog had opened five privately owned and operated stores in Seattle, Vancouver, Boston, Toronto, and New York.
 His shoes began to appear in magazines such as Vogue, in fashion shows for Anna Sui and Betsey Johnson, and worn by celebrities such as Madonna and Lady Miss Kier.

 By the end of the 1990s, Fluevog had stores in San Francisco and Chicago also.
 These were followed in the 2000s by stores in Los Angeles, Montreal, and a new flagship store in Gastown.
 As of April 2015 there were 19 Fluevog stores in North America.

 "Green philosophy"

-As part of Fluevog's green philosophy, when Fluevog opened his new Gastown store, he moved his design office into the store location so that customers could watch the design team in action from the first floor showroom.
+As part of Fluevog's "green philosophy", when Fluevog opened his new Gastown store, he moved his design office into the store location so that customers could watch the design team in action from the first floor showroom.
 By creating desks out of scaffolding, tables out of fallen old growth oak trees and pipes salvaged from the Alaskan Pipeline, and using recycled carpets and other various cast-off items, John designed an eco-friendly workspace.

 Fluevog "Angel" soles are resoleable and made from hevea tree latex, a natural latex harvested in Vietnam.
 Some styles have been made using vegetable tanned leathers.
 Fluevog has also released remakes of successful styles using hemp instead of leather, making the shoes vegan.

-Vietnamese, Cambodian and Burmese human rights records have been the subject of criticism by the United Nations, Amnesty International and others; latex and rubber growers in these countries subject workers to extremely low wages, in violation of minimum wage laws, and even illegally occupy thousands of hectares of forest while removing indigenous people.
+Vietnamese, Cambodian and Burmese records of human rights have been the subject of criticism by the United Nations, Amnesty International and others; latex and rubber growers in these countries subject workers to extremely low wages, in violation of minimum wage laws, and even illegally occupy thousands of hectares of forest while removing indigenous people.